ra1fh/eppconvert/README.md

 	gpx2epp.py track.gpx 200 > track.epp

-The optional second parameter determines the stepsize the hight profile uses in meters.
+The optional second parameter determines the stepsize in meters the epp file uses.
 The ergo bike can cope with arbitrary stepsizes, but only files with a stepsize of 200 can be modified in the bike UI editor.

 Only the first track of the GPX is converted, including all track segments.